Disclaimer: Harry Potter and such belong to the lovely Rowling.

 In fact, the only reason she had not promptly ditched him was because—he was an information fountain!
 While he did not know of illegal activities, he had brothers everywhere.
 And he had even more siblings that would go everywhere.
 Without even meaning to, he had slipped her valuable information.

 There were bars in the wizarding world, but there were no bars.
 Bars could be entered with children and toddlers, and everything would still be kept rated PG and occasionally PG-13.
-Why in the duce any wizard hadn't tried to exploit alcohol upon ignorant young witches and wizards was beyond Harry; it was easy money.
+Why in the deuce any wizard hadn't tried to exploit alcohol upon ignorant young witches and wizards was beyond Harry; it was easy money.
 Furthermore, there was something called Knockturn Alley which dealt in 'all sorts of nasty businesses'.

-And in walked Draco Malfoy, a complete stranger, who upon seeing Harry smirked cockily.
+And in walked Draco Malfoy, a complete stranger who, upon seeing Harry, smirked cockily.